Advertisement

 “At the end of the day, to have good people around you who love, care, and support you is the main thing.”

-Although Wally has found love after the messy split, his wedding did not come without challenges.
+Although Wally found love again after the messy split, his wedding did not come without challenges.

 The insider told Woman’s Day that his three children and four grandchildren were “reportedly” invited, but declined to attend.